How to Fix Uneven Shoulders (When Exercises Don't Work)

 Can shoulder exercises fix uneven shoulders permanently?

 Shoulder exercises strengthen the muscles executing the movement.
 They do not change the neurological pattern driving the asymmetry.
-Without addressing the sensory input that created the compensation, the shoulder returns to its elevated position.
+Without addressing the sensory feedback that created the compensation, the shoulder returns to its elevated position.

 Is carrying a bag on one shoulder what caused this?